for conferences, workshops, authors/illustrators, teachers, and librarians.

 See photos of Roxie's Lectures/Appearances and Teaching Art.

-Art Program: Working with Masterpiece Mix (written and illustrated by Roxie, out August 15, 2017), I cover dozens of great art masterpieces in various genres (portraits, still lifes, landscapes, more) from the National Gallery of Art in Washington DC.
+Art Program: Working with Masterpiece Mix (written and illustrated by Roxie), I cover dozens of great art masterpieces in various genres (portraits, still lifes, landscapes, more) from the National Gallery of Art in Washington DC.
+Overview of styles, media, use of color and composition, historic context, and more.
 We talk about the stories behind the paintings, and the even more fascinating stories about the artists!

 App Program/Creating for Children's Media.
 From Soup to Nuts: the creation and development of interactive children's apps, including Roxie's a-MAZE-ing Vacation Adventure (interactive animated maze game app for iPad), Roxie's DOORS (interactive 3-D animated app for iPad, adapted from Doors, a lift-the-flap book), and Roxie's Puzzle Adventure, plus nine new apps created for KIWi (Kids Interactive Walk-in) Storybooks.
 Includes understanding devices and platforms, contracts and rights, marketing, apps vs print, Best Practices, COPPA, etc.